nf-core/proteinannotator/docs/output.md

 - [Functional Annotation](#functional-annotation) Annotate proteins with functional domains
   - [InterProScan](#Interproscan) - Search the InterPro database for functional domains

+- [s4pred](#s4pred) - Predict secondary structures of sequences, producing per amino acid probabilities of being an α-helix, a β-strand or a coil.

 - [MultiQC](#multiqc) - Aggregate report describing results and QC from the whole pipeline
 - [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution